clasen/xmon/README.md

 # 📦 xmon

-A simple and lightweight package for converting between XML and JSON formats.
+A simple and minimal package for converting between XML and JSON formats.

 ## 🚀 Installation